Flying from Dallas to Rome: what you need to know

 Leonardo da Vinci-Fiumicino Airport (FCO) to central Rome takes around 40 minutes to reach by car.
 The centre is roughly 23 kilometres away.

-The last thing you want is a lengthy journey to your hotel if you're getting in late on a flight from Dallas to Rome.
+The last thing you want is a long journey to your hotel if you're arriving on a late flight from Dallas to Rome.
 Check in to one of these accommodation options near FCO instead:

-Hit the road running by picking up a Leonardo da Vinci-Fiumicino Airport rental car.
-Grab a set of wheels from Surprice, RentSmart24 or Noleggiare and explore beyond Rome's main sights.
+Get on the fast track to adventure by picking up a Leonardo da Vinci-Fiumicino Airport rental car.
+Grab a set of wheels from Surprice, RentSmart24 or Noleggiare to explore Rome and beyond.

-For the lowest price, reserve your ride from Leonardo da Vinci-Fiumicino Airport about three weeks ahead of your Dallas to Rome flight.
+For the lowest price, book your vehicle from Leonardo da Vinci-Fiumicino Airport about three weeks in advance of your Dallas to Rome flight.

 Ciampino-G. B. Pastine International Airport (CIA)

-Ciampino-G. B. Pastine International Airport (CIA) is around 14 kilometres from the centre of Rome.
-Once you've hopped off your flight from Dallas to Rome, it takes approximately 40 minutes to reach the heart of the city in a cab or ride-share.
+Ciampino-G. B. Pastine International Airport (CIA) is about 14 kilometres from the centre of Rome.
+After your flight from Dallas to Rome, it'll take you approximately 40 minutes to reach the heart of the city in a cab or ride-share.

-If you hop on public transport, the ride to the centre will take you 1 hour 40 minutes or so.
+If you travel by public transport, the journey will take you 1 hour 40 minutes or so.

-The quickest way to reach your destination is with a Ciampino-G. B. Pastine International Airport rental car.
-Grab your wheels from RentSmart24, Sicily by Car or Surprice and get going in the blink of an eye.
+No time to waste?
+The fastest way to get to where you're going is with a Ciampino-G. B. Pastine International Airport rental car.
+Collect a set of wheels from RentSmart24, Sicily by Car or Surprice and hit the road in a heartbeat.

-Call dibs on the best options.
-Reserving your ride from CIA one week ahead of time often means lower prices and a wider range of vehicles.
+Lock in the best price by booking your ride from CIA one week in advance.
+You can also expect to have a wider range of vehicles.

 Best time to go to Rome